 Email: President

 CANSW Hon.
-Secretary, membership, newsletter editor and website:
+Secretary; and for membership, newsletter editor and website:

 Kindred Cornish Association in Australia and NZ :